HK Exchange says seven firms buy back shares

-HONG KONG, April 15 The Hong Kong stock exchange said on Friday seven companies
+HONG KONG, April 13 The Hong Kong stock exchange said on Wednesday seven

 The following is a table regarding share buybacks: